steven-brownlee/academic-kickstart/content/project/al_salmon_2018/index.md

 # To use, add an image named `featured.jpg/png` to your project's folder.

 [image]
-  caption = "Output of reproductive niche model generated for resident sockeye in Alouette Lake - cool colours indicate areas of low suitability, warmer colours higher.
+  caption = "Output of reproductive niche model generated for resident sockeye in Alouette Lake.
 Photo credit: Steven Brownlee" focal_point = "Smart"

 +++